Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: The Proposed Method

 \header \textbf{Discussion.} There are several ways to handle the discrepancy issue in literature.
-Here we discuss the technical differences of MGD compared with existing work \cite{zhang2021fraudre,ding2021inductive,dou2020enhancing,wang2021decoupling,liu2020alleviating}.
+Here we highlight the technical differences of MGD compared with existing work \cite{zhang2021fraudre,ding2021inductive,dou2020enhancing,wang2021decoupling,liu2020alleviating}.
 Moreover, we experimentally compare MGD with these methods in Section \ref{sec:experiments}.
-The first way is to design new GNN layers that are able to distinguish the discrepancies between neighboring nodes, \eg \gdn in AEGIS \cite{ding2021inductive}, \fraudre \cite{zhang2021fraudre}, and the proposed MGD in this section. {The GNN layer (dubbed as FRA) in \fraudre (Eq.
+Compared with our MGD, the counterpart in \fraudre, dubbed as FRA, (Eq.
 (2) in \cite{zhang2021fraudre}) does {not} have the latter two designs in MGD and uses mean pooling.
-As analyzed in \cite{xu2018powerful}, sum pooling yields higher expressive power than mean pooling, particularly for \textit{multiset} neighborhoods of multigraphs in this paper.
+As analyzed in \cite{xu2018powerful}, sum pooling yields higher expressive power than mean pooling, particularly for {multiset} neighborhoods of multigraphs in this paper.
 Further, the attention mechanism and learnable layer-wise transformations in MGD enable the flexible pass and aggregation of both incoming and outgoing discrepancy-aware messages along parallel edges.
 Thus, MGD is technically different from \fraudre.
-In \cite{ding2021inductive}, GDN \textit{only} aggregates the representation differences between a target node and its neighbors, while \textit{omitting} neighbor representations themselves (Eq.
-(1) and (2) in \cite{ding2021inductive}).} {Contrarily, our MGD passes richer messages containing \textit{both} neighbor discrepancies and neighbor representations.
-In addition to designing new GNN layers, there are also different methodologies in \cite{dou2020enhancing,liu2020alleviating, wang2021decoupling}.
+In \cite{ding2021inductive}, GDN \textit{only} aggregates the representation differences between a target node and its neighbors, while {omitting} neighbor representations themselves (Eq.
+(1) and (2) in \cite{ding2021inductive}).
+Contrarily, our MGD passes richer messages containing \textit{both} neighbor discrepancies and neighbor representations.
+There are also different methodologies in \cite{dou2020enhancing,liu2020alleviating, wang2021decoupling}.
 In \cite{dou2020enhancing,liu2020alleviating}, they train samplers to identify discrepant neighbors, \eg via reinforcement learning in \cite{dou2020enhancing}.
 DCI \cite{wang2021decoupling} adopts self-supervised learning and clustering to decouple representation learning and classification.
-In experiments, \algo outperforms these existing methods for illicit account detection on directed multigraphs with edge attributes.
-Moreover, in Section \ref{sec:expGdl}, we replace our MGD in \algo by FRA \cite{zhang2021fraudre} and GDN \cite{ding2021inductive}, and compare their performance (Figure \ref{fig:ablation}).
-The results indicate that \algo with MGD achieves the best performance, which further validates that MGD is effective and is different from the existing techniques above.}
+In experiments, \algo outperforms these existing methods for illicit account detection on directed multigraphs with edge attributes, validating the effectiveness of our designs in MGD.